augustmood/sicp-notes-and-exercises/chapter-3/3.3/notes/chapter-3.3.md

 ## 3.3.3 Representing Tables

-- We build the table as a _`headed list`_, a headed list has a special backbone pair at the beginning, whichi holds a dummy "record" -- in this case (examples given by the book) the arbitrarily chosen symbol `*table*`.
+- We build the table as a _`headed list`_, a headed list has a special backbone pair at the beginning, which holds a dummy "record" -- in this case (examples given by the book) the arbitrarily chosen symbol `*table*`.

 - To extract information from a table we use the `lookup` procedure, which takes